In this post, I will carefully guide you through the steps for creating a WordPress blog from complete scratch.

 What is a theme?

-By default WordPress uses their own Twenty Twelve theme, along with a host of other available themes in the theme file.
+By default, WordPress uses their own Twenty Twelve theme, along with a host of other available themes in the theme file.

-What theme do I personally recommend?
+What theme would I personally recommend using?

-I recommend Genesis if you're looking for a solid, robust, reliable, SEO optimised theme with minimal fuss.
+I recommend Genesis if you're looking for a solid, robust, reliable, SEO optimized theme with minimal fuss.

-Installing Genesis Theme
+Installing a Genesis Theme